Selling a house with tenants

 How much will my house be worth if I sell it with a tenant?

-You should speak to an estate agent in your local area to get an accurate estimate of what your property might be worth both vacant and with tenants.
-However, as a general rule, it has been estimated that selling a tenanted property could mean you achieve up to 60% less than you would selling the same property with vacant possession.
+You should speak to an estate agent in your local area to get an accurate valuation.
+They will be able to advise how much you could achieve if the property is vacant or sold with tenants.
+As a general rule, you can expect to achieve up to 60% less if you sell with tenants in situ.

 Selling a house with tenants – what are my options?